-There are times in life when we find ourselves by our personal Red Sea.
-I find a spot in life which is comfortable, predictable and secure.
-I settle on the banks of my life’s river and I feel good.
-It is a good spot spiritually and materially and I feel like I can dwell here for a long time.
+There are times in life when we find ourselves at our personal Red Sea.
+I find a spot in life which is comfortable, predictable, and secure.
+I settle on the banks of my life river, and I feel good.
+It is a good spot spiritually and materially, and I feel like I can dwell here for a long time.
 After all, what we crave most in life is predictability and security.
-But in those moments when we want to settle on the banks of our Yam Suf, the voice of Moshe whispers in our ears, “It’s time to move, it’s time to break camp, it’s time to travel to Mount Sinai.”
-In those moments in life when we get to ready to settle down and “coast” we must push ourselves to do more and be more.
-In those moment when we happily reflect on our accomplishments, we must ask ourselves, “what’s next?”
+But in those moments, when we want to settle on the banks of our Yam Suf, the voice of Moshe whispers in our ears, “it’s time to move, it’s time to break camp, it’s time to travel to Mount Sinai.”
+In those moments in life when we get to ready to settle down and “coast”, we must push ourselves to do more and be more.
+In those moments when we happily reflect on our accomplishments, we must ask ourselves, “what’s next?”
 Real growth only occurs when you are willing to leave your comfort zone and strike out into the unknown.
-May we find the courage to leave the banks of the Red Sea, venture into the desert, find meaning at Mount Sinai and continue travelling to our promised land.
+May we find the courage to leave the banks of the Red Sea, venture into the desert, find meaning at Mount Sinai, and continue travelling to our promised land.
+(From 5780)